North America·Panama·Updated April 29, 2026

 Which areas of Bocas del Toro should tourists be most careful in?

 Documented scam activity in Bocas del Toro is concentrated in high-traffic tourist zones.
-Based on reported incidents: Main dock area on Calle 3 in Bocas Town, Isla Colón water taxi terminal, boat operator stalls along the main waterfront strip (Boat Tour Overcharging Without Agreed Price); Bar strip along the waterfront in Bocas Town on Calle 3 and adjoining streets, over-water bars particularly near the north end of the main street (Bar Drink Spiking on the Tourist Strip); Budget hostels and guesthouses on Calle 3 (Main Street) in Bocas Town, over-water accommodation on the outskirts of Isla Colón (Accommodation Quality Misrepresentation).
+Based on reported incidents: The jungle hiking trail between Wizard Beach (Playa Wizard) and Red Frog Beach (Playa Rana Roja) on Isla Bastimentos, approximately 20 minutes on foot through dense rainforest away from any populated area (Bastimentos Trail Mugging); Calle 3 main tourist strip in Bocas Town, bar and club areas near the northern waterfront, informal gathering areas around Filthy Friday party venues on Isla Colón (Street Drug Seller to Robbery Pipeline); Bar strip along the waterfront in Bocas Town on Calle 3 and adjoining streets, over-water bars particularly near the north end of the main street (Bar Drink Spiking on the Tourist Strip).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Bocas del Toro?